Are you thinking of selling your property business?

-As I advised my property investor client on the phone, you can gift as much cash as you like during your lifetime, in what is referred to as a ‘potentially exempt transfer’.
+As I advised my property investor client on the phone, you can gift as much cash as you like during your lifetime.
+This, we refer to as a ‘potentially exempt transfer’.

-Take care to ensure, though, that there are no CGT or IHT liabilities that crystallise on the gift or transfer.
+Take care to ensure, though, that there are no Capital Gains Tax (CGT) or Inheritance Tax (IHT) liabilities that crystallise on the gift or transfer.

-These tax planning considerations can be intimidating to some property business owners looking to retire and sell up, but with a careful planning and professional property tax advice it’s possible to mitigate certain CGT and IHT liabilities.
+These tax planning considerations can be intimidating to some property business owners looking to retire and sell up.
+With careful planning and professional property tax advice it’s possible to mitigate certain CGT and IHT liabilities.

-It’s important to remember that certain tax liabilities are in place depending on your property business structure, so not all property investors will be eligible for tax savings in certain areas.
+It’s important to remember that certain tax liabilities are in place depending on your property business structure.
+Not all property investors will be eligible for tax savings in certain areas.
 I always advise my buy-to-let landlord and property investment clients to seek professional advice on tax planning issues.